design-tokens/community-group/technical-reports/format/composite-types.md

 ## Transition

 Represents a animated transition between two states.
-The type property must be set to the string "transition".
-The value must be an object with the following properties:
+The `type` property MUST be set to the string `transition`.
+The value MUST be an object with the following properties:

 - `duration`: The duration of the transition.
-The value of this property must be a valid [duration](#duration) value or a reference to a duration token.
+The value of this property MUST be a valid [duration](#duration) value or a reference to a duration token.
 - `delay`: The time to wait before the transition begins.
-The value of this property must be a valid [duration](#duration) value or a reference to a duration token.
+The value of this property MUST be a valid [duration](#duration) value or a reference to a duration token.
-- `timing-function`: The color of the shadow.
-The value of this property must be a valid [cubic bézier](#cubic-bezier) value or a reference to a cubic bézier token.
+- `timingFunction`: The color of the shadow.
+The value of this property MUST be a valid [cubic bézier](#cubic-bezier) value or a reference to a cubic bézier token.

 <aside class="example" title="Transition composite token examples">